wiris/html-integrations/demos/react/froala/README.md

     Notice that **$APP_NAME** needs to be replaced by the name that you choose.

-    Notice that you can specify the react-froala-editor version, as showed in the comment below, which lies between 3 and 4.
+   > **Note:** you can set the `froala-editor` and `angular-froala-wysiwyg` versions, as showed in the comment below, which lies between 3 and 4.
    Yo can also not specify any version, in that case, the latest stable version will be installed.

     ```sh
     $ create-react-app $APP_NAME
     $ cd $APP_NAME
-    $ npm install react-froala-wysiwyg[@version] --save
+    $ npm install react-froala-wysiwyg --save
-    # for example npm install react-froala-editor@4.0.4 --save
+    # npm install react-froala-wysiwyg@3.2.7 --save
+    # Supports Froala V4 and V3
+    $ npm install --save @wiris/mathtype-froala3

     $ npm install @wiris/mathtype-froala3 --save
     $ npm install jquery --save